oxipay/posdocs/docs/testing/invite.md

 3. Invaild signature will return Failed StatusCode therefore not listed below.

-4. Any request paramters that not listed below will return Error Status
+4. Any request paramters combindation that not listed below will return Error Status

 **Method:** *Invite*